neulab/ExplainaBoard/docs/add_new_formats.md

   * `FileType.json` (same format with squad)

-For example, supposing you have a system output of summarization task with  `tsv` format:
+For example, suppose that you have a system output of the summarization task in `tsv` format:

 ```python
 from explainaboard import TaskType, get_loader, get_processor